boazbk/tcs/lec_17_model_rand.md

 2. What is the  mathematical model for randomized computations, and is it more powerful than deterministic computation?

 The first  question is of both practical and theoretical importance,  but for now let's just say that there are various  physical sources of "random" or "unpredictable" data.
-User's mouse movements and typing pattern, (non solid state) hard drive and network latency, thermal noise, and radioactive decay, have all been used as sources for randomness.
+A user's mouse movements and typing pattern, (non solid state) hard drive and network latency, thermal noise, and radioactive decay have all been used as sources for randomness.
 For example, many Intel chips  come with a random number generator [built in](http://spectrum.ieee.org/computing/hardware/behind-intels-new-randomnumber-generator).
 One can even build mechanical  coin tossing machines (see [coinfig](){.ref}).^[The output of  processes such as above can be thought of  as a binary string sampled from some distribution $\mu$ that might have significant unpredictablity (or _entropy_) but is  not necessarily the _uniform_ distribution over $\{0,1\}^n$.
 Indeed, as [this paper](http://statweb.stanford.edu/~susan/papers/headswithJ.pdf) shows, even (real-world) coin tosses do not have exactly the distribution of a uniformly random string.
 Therefore, to use the resulting measurements for randomized algorithms, one typically needs to apply a "distillation" or _randomness extraction_ process to the raw measurements to transform them to the uniform distribution.]

 ![A mechanical coin tosser built for Percy Diaconis by  Harvard technicians Steve Sansone and Rick Haggerty](../figure/coin_tosser.jpg){#coinfig .class width=300px height=300px}

-In this chapter we focus on the second point - formally modeling probabilistic computation and studying its power.
+In this chapter we focus on the second question: formally modeling probabilistic computation and studying its power.
 Modeling randomized computation is actually quite easy.
 We can add the following operations to our NAND, NAND++ and NAND<< programming languages: